fulldecent/blog.phor.net/_posts/2026-01-04-defi-primatives-for-rwa.md

 Anyway, studying these exceptional situations do not necessarily tell you what DeFi primatives you need.
 But as a concept you need to be prepared for these circumstances.

-## DeFi primatives for profit generating enterprises
+## DeFi primitives for profit generating enterprises

 If a profit generating enterprise will want to share its benefits with on-chain participants, there are several approachs.